Ashish890-R/Excel-Sales-Analysis/README.md

 Role of reports: Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

 **Technical & Soft Skills**:--
-        Proficiency in** ETL** methodology (Extract, Transform, Load).
+   1.Proficiency in** ETL** methodology (Extract, Transform, Load).

-        Skills to generate a date table using **Power Query**.
+   2.Skills to generate a date table using **Power Query**.

-        Ability to derive fiscal months and quarters.
+   3.Ability to derive fiscal months and quarters.

-        Establishing data model relationships with **Power Pivot**.
+   4.Establishing data model relationships with **Power Pivot**.

-        Proficiency in incorporating supplementary data into an existing **data model**.
+   5.Proficiency in incorporating supplementary data into an existing **data model**.

-        Utilizing **DAX** to create calculated columns.
+   6.Utilizing **DAX** to create calculated columns.

 **Soft Skills**:--

-        Refined understanding of Sales & Finance Reports
+    1.Refined understanding of Sales & Finance Reports

-        Designing user-centric reports with empathy in mind.
+    2.Designing user-centric reports with empathy in mind.

-        Optimization of report generation through meticulous fine-tuning.
+    3.Optimization of report generation through meticulous fine-tuning.

-        Developing a systematic approach to devising a report-building plan.
+    4.Developing a systematic approach to devising a report-building plan.